State and federal laws support and recognize the importance of breastfeeding

 Employers who want technical assistance should also contact the Bureau of Labor and Industries (BOLI), Wage and Hour Section.

-Oregon law protects a mother's right to breastfeed in public
+Right to breastfeed in public law

 ORS §10.050 excuses breastfeeding mothers in Oregon from jury duty so long as they submit a written request.